fjvallarino/monomer/tasks.md

     - We also need a way of receiving events on _upper_ layers
     - All this is needed for dropdowns, but it's also useful for tooltips
   - Create Dropdown

-- Pending
   - Improve hstack/vstack
     - If available space is greater than requested, do not apply resizing logic

+- Pending
   - Does a styling engine make sense or doing something similar to Flutter is simpler?
     - Does keeping style for some things (fixed width/height) make sense?
+Yes!
     - Could container handle padding and centering?
+      - No, staying how it is now.
+It does not disallow having a container, of course
     - Implement styling engine.
 Think why Maybe Double instead of Maybe Dimension (to handle pixels, percent, etc)
+      - Handle this with a widget that takes care of this
     - Improve FixedSize.
 Consider adding min/max width/height
+      - Not for the moment
   - Improve ergonomics
     - https://hackage.haskell.org/package/string-interpolate
     - Check if advanced type level features would improve the design